Sutter County Truck Accident Lawyers

 - Weight Limits — The California Vehicle Code (CVC) requires trucks to have an overall maximum weight limit of 80,000 pounds.
 A truck’s handling is at stake when it’s overloaded, making it potentially unsafe on the road.

-- Emission Standards – Smoke can hinder the sight of another driver.
-More than reducing environmental impacts, it’s also for the safety of other drivers sharing the same road with trucks.
+- Emission Standards — Smoke can impair the visibility of other drivers.
+More than helping reduce environmental impacts, it’s also for the safety of other drivers sharing the same road with trucks.

-- Insurance Requirements – The state requires certain levels of insurance coverage for commercial trucks.
-Although very limited, this ensures some compensation in the event of an accident.
+- Insurance Requirements — The state requires certain levels of insurance coverage for commercial trucks.
+Although very limited, this can help provide compensation in the event of an accident.

 Sutter County Truck Regulations

-How To Deal With Insurance Companies After A Truck Accident In Sutter County, CA
+How To Manage The Negotiation Process After A Truck Accident In Sutter County, CA

 Common Truck Accident Injuries In Sutter County, CA